minggli/chatbot/README.md

 `python3 -m app.services.symptoms`

-It takes approx. 10 minutes to launch `ask` but for the first time, it will take longer as it needs to download, process and cache web data.
+For the first time running either service, it will take longer than usual as it needs to download, process and cache web data.
+Afterwards, it takes around 5 minutes to launch `ask` and instantly for `symptoms`.

 ## API Endpoints
 Following endpoints are available to consume: